-The marinade is a combination of fresh squeezed lime juice (quite a bit is needed so I like to use a citrus-juicer or lime/lemon squeezer), olive oil, salt, dried oregano, and a good amount of fresh garlic.
+The marinade is a combination of fresh squeezed lime juice, olive oil, salt, dried oregano, and a good amount of fresh garlic.

 If using a charcoal grill to cook these tenderloins, I like to leave at least 1/3 of the grill free of charcoals so I can move the meat over if they’re browning too fast.
 Heat a gas grill to medium heat or heat an oven to 350F degrees.
 The flavors from grilling are fabulous but truly you’ll get a wonderful finish in the oven as well.
 (Pictures shown above for a double recipe)

 I check the tenderloins every 5 or 10 minutes at first to make sure they’re not getting burnt on the outside, then after about 25 minutes total grill time I start checking the internal temperature.
-For the grill, the internal temperature should be 140F degrees, for the oven 145F degrees.
+The internal temperature should be around 145F degrees.
+This ensures the tenderloin is juicy, tender, and barely pink- perfect, in other words.
 Then remove from heat and tent with foil while you set out plates, side dishes, whatever.
 The pork only needs to rest for 3-4 minutes, then slice as thin as you like and serve immediately.

 If you like the Gyro idea, here is what I serve with the tenderloins: Cooked rice, charred flour tortillas, sliced or diced tomatoes, onions, jalapeños, mint leaves, lime wedges, tzatziki sauce or plain Greek yogurt, kalamata olives, and feta cheese.
 Seriously friends, this is one perfect dinner party with such a small amount of effort.
 But however you serve the Grecian Pork Tenderloins, I’m confident you’ll be making the recipe again and again.
 And remember to try it with chicken, too!